-Imbros Gorge is located in province Sfakia and is the third most visited gorge in Crete, following Samaria Gorge and Agia Irini by Sougia, all belonging to the E4 European hiking path.
-The scenery is beautiful and the low difficulty make the descent of Imbros ideal for families with children.
+Imbros Gorge is located in the province of Sfakia and is the third most visited gorge in Crete, following Samaria Gorge and Agia Irini by Sougia, all belonging to the E4 European hiking path.
+The scenery is beautiful and the low difficulty makes the descent of Imbros ideal for families with children.
 The length of the gorge is 11 km and the course lasts 2-3 hours.

 The route starts from the small village of Imbros, 700 meters above sea level.
 We follow the sign to the gorge entrance and soon arrive at a ticket counter (the price was € 2 in 2014).

 The initial part of the gorge, which is quite wide, is called Porofarago or Porolagos.
 Initially, the course is descending and the sidewalls are relatively low.
 But while descending, the canyon narrows continuously, the sidewalls raise higher and the scenery is impressive.
 Soon the sides of the canyon start approaching and getting higher, We see various caves, while the vegetation consists of old cypresses, oaks, and maples popping up through the rocks.

 In many parts of the gorge, we meet traces of the old stone paved trail that was once the main passage from Sfakia to Chania.
 Therefore, the canyon was a theatre of several battles between the Ottomans and the Christians during the Turkish Occupation of Crete, especially in 1821 and 1867.

 Moving on, we cross the position called Airplane, where a German plane crashed during the Second World War (debris is housed in the war museum at Askyfou).
 Immediately after that, we encounter the first very narrow passages of the gorge and then arrive at position Gournia (i.e. basins), where there are several small basins in the rock filled with water in winter.